Rain Gardens: Natural Filters for Stormwater Runoff

 Rain Garden at the University of Nebraska

-- Reducing the amount of runoff that enters the storm drains and municipal water treatment systems
+- Reduces the amount of runoff that enters the storm drains and municipal water treatment systems.

-- Protecting rivers and stream from property runoff that contains fertilizers, pesticides and other chemical pollutants
+- Protects rivers and streams from property runoff that contains fertilizers, pesticides, and other chemical pollutants.

-A common misconception about rain gardens: they are not swampy bogs.
-A well-placed and properly planted area controls and utilizes the flow of storm water, however a well-designed sunken garden is not a bog and it does not stay wet all of the time (no standing water means no mosquitoes).
+This is a common misconception about rain gardens; they are not swampy bogs.
+A well-placed and properly planted area controls and utilizes the flow of stormwater, however, a well-designed sunken garden is not a bog and it does not stay wet all of the time (no standing water means no mosquitoes).
 Planted with native perennials, a typical rain garden drains well and dries out within a day or so, filtering the runoff before it enters into the groundwater system.

 Consider a Rain Barrel